carboxylman/stackdb/doc/user-guide.md

 ### Drivers ###

-StackDB's drivers allow you to debug several different kinds of targets.
+Stackdb's drivers allow you to debug several different kinds of targets.
 Some drivers are designed to stack atop other drivers, allowing you to debug a base target, and several levels of overlay targets.
 Here's a quick overview of the drivers we support; the targets